 Two-Part Adhesive/Activator System

 Nearly all rear view mirror kits are two-part systems that include both an adhesive and an activator.
 The activator hastens the handling and setting of the product, and typically you'll get better results if you apply the activator before using the adhesive.
 Keep in mind that the adhesive and activator can irritate the skin and eyes.

 3M began as a small-scale mining venture in Northern Minnesota over a century ago in 1902.
 The company operates in 70 countries and produces more than 60,000 products.
 One popular product is the 3M Rearview Mirror Adhesive.

-WORKTECH, based in Chino, California, has been producing chemical products in the OEM and ODM markets since 1992.
-The company manufacturers gasket makers, sealants, thread lockers, adhesives, and repair kits.
+WORKTECH, based in Chino, Calif., has been producing chemical products in the OEM and ODM markets since 1992.
+The company manufactures gasket makers, sealants, thread lockers, adhesives, and repair kits.
 One top product is the WORKTECH Adhesives and Sealants Professional Rearview Mirror Repair.